Skip to main content

 Should You Replace Insulation or Add More?

-Homeowners love a simple “just add more” solution.
+Homeowners love a "just add more" solution.
 Sometimes it works.
 Sometimes it makes the problem worse.

-You can throw all the insulation you want at a leaky attic, but if warm air keeps rushing in from the house below, you’re right back to square one.
-Air sealing is the secret sauce that makes cold-climate insulation actually work.
+There's also a step most homeowners skip entirely: air sealing.
+You can add all the insulation you want to a leaky attic, but if warm air keeps rushing in from the house below, you're right back where you started.
+Air sealing the attic floor — around light fixtures, plumbing chases, top plates — is what makes cold-climate insulation actually work long-term.
+It's not glamorous, but it's the difference between insulation that performs and insulation that just sits there.

 What Are the Best Insulation Materials for Cold Climates?